Parabolic Deligne-Lusztig varieties: The conjugacy category

-In particular, if $\cC$ has a Garside family $\cS$ and $F$ is a Garside automorphism, then $\cS$ is still a Garside family for $\cC\rtimes\genby F$ by \ref {garside in CsF}, and by Proposition \ref{FAd Garside} and the above gives rise to a Garside family $\cS\cap\Ad(\cC F)$ of $\Ad(\cC F)$.
-The image of $J$ is the subcategory of $\Ad(\cC F)$ consisting (via $I$) of the morphisms in $\cC$, thus satisfies the assumptions of Lemma \ref{Garside in right-quotient closed subcategory}: it is closed under right quotient, because in a relation $fg=h$ if $f$ and $h$ do not involve $F$ the same must be true for $g$, and contains the Garside family $\cS\cap\Ad(\cC F)$ of $\Ad(\cC F)$.
+In particular, if $\cC$ has a Garside family $\cS$ and $F$ is a Garside automorphism, then $\cS$ is still a Garside family for $\cC\rtimes\genby F$ by \ref {garside in CsF}, and by Proposition \ref{FAd Garside} and the above remark gives rise to a Garside family $\cS\cap\Conj(\cC F)$ of $\Conj(\cC F)$.
+The image $\iota(\FConj\cC)$ is the subcategory of $\Conj(\cC F)$ consisting (via the forgetful functor) of the morphisms in $\cC$, thus satisfies the assumptions of Lemma \ref{Garside in right-quotient closed subcategory}: it is closed under right-quotient, because in a relation $fg=h$ if $f$ and $h$ do not involve $F$ the same must be true for $g$, and contains the Garside family $\cS\cap\Conj(\cC F)$ of $\Conj(\cC F)$.

 This will allow to generally translate statements about conjugacy categories to statements about $F$-conjugacy categories.
-For example, $J\inv(\cS\cap\Ad(\cC F))$ is a Garside family for $\FAd \cC$; this last family is just $\FAd\cC\cap\cS$ when identifying $\FAd\cC$ to a subset of $\cC$.
+For example, $\iota\inv(\cS\cap\Conj(\cC F))$ is a Garside family for $\FConj \cC$; this last family is just $\FConj\cC\cap\cS$ when identifying $\FConj\cC$ with a subset of morphisms of $\cC$ by the forgetful functor.